 Industry Engagement and Partnerships

-We are committed to delivering the highest quality results for our local and global community.
+We are committed to delivering the best results for our local and global community.
 Through our industry partnerships, we have been able to produce real commercial outcomes.

 - as joint applicants on major research grants